 Sleep apnea – The more serious of the many causes, sleep apnea can be a culprit to a good night’s rest.
 Sleep apnea is the obstruction of air passageways during your sleeping state, and can cause frequent snoring and even a lack of breathing for short periods of time.
 These breathing interruptions can easily cause a sleeper to wake suddenly; or at the very least, be the cause of a shallow rest without ever reaching a truly rejuvenating deep-sleep state.

-No matter what the cause of your late-night tossing and turning, there are numerous ways to combat it.
 Take a look at these pregnancy sleep tips to gain ideas on how to stave off insomnia.

 Create a routine – Watching one more episode of your favorite show or catching up on the latest in your social media feed before bed can be tempting.
 But sometimes, that extra 20 minutes of screen time can keep your brain wired as you’re trying to wind down.
 Try implementing a nightly routine to condition your brain and body to know it’s time to relax.
 Drink soothing herbal tea like chamomile or lavender that are meant for relaxing (and avoid any teas with caffeine, like black or green tea); establish a routine of washing your face or taking a calming Epsom salt bath; or pick up that pregnancy book you’ve been meaning to finish and lay in bed as you read.